skdunnigan/skdunnigan/README.md

 - 🔬 I am working to work collaboratively with my team with Quarto and GitHub in our projects.

-- I am also working on a book, ["Working with SWMP Data Tools"](https://skdunnigan.github.io/swmp-data-edu/), that walks through R-related tools that help make working with SWMP data easier.
-Feel free to check it out as I work on it and provide feedback, I'm grateful for any!

 ### Experience

 - 2016 - present: System-Wide Monitoring Program (SWMP) Manager (Guana Tolomato Matanzas NERR), contracted through University of North Florida.